prebid/Prebid.js/CONTRIBUTING.md

 ## Testing Prebid.js
 Pull requests to the Prebid.js library will need to include tests with greater than 80% code coverage for any changed/added code before they can be merged into master.

-New adapter submissions and updates to existing adapters must be tested against the [Hello World](integrationExamples/gpt/hello_world.html) example page.
+Adserver integration for adapters can be tested using the [Hello World](integrationExamples/gpt/hello_world.html) example page.

 This section describes how to test code in the Prebid.js repository to help prepare your pull request.